sayondutta/recurrent_neural_networks_to_predict_churn/README.md

+Basic Approach of using Dynamic RNN using Tensorflow

-Older version of Tensorflow(0.9) was used:
+Older version of Tensorflow(0.9) was used on a dummy dataset:

 Program: